 How it's often used: An abundance.
 A lot.
 (Jefe, would you say I have a plethora of pinatas?)

 What a writer should know: Plethora classically goes beyond an abundance.
 It means a large excess.
 Way way more than is needed.
 Too much/many.
-(The plethora of pizza for the party ended up going home with Chris who guiltily ate it, despite self loathing over his weight.)
+(The plethora of pizza for the party ended up going home with Chris who didn't know how he was going to finish it all.)

 How it's often used: Reluctant.
 Unwilling.
 (Billy was extremely reticent when the instructor asked him to put his answer on the board.)